Rconybea/nix-from-scratch/README.md

 1. Version problem in some `/usr` dependency.

-Best pathway is likely to add the offending dependency to nix-from-scratch.
-Suggest combining information from
+Best fix is probably to add the offending dependency to nix-from-scratch.
+Suggest combining information from:

 (a) some existing nix-from-scratch package (for Makefile), (b) linuxfromscratch instructions (for build instructions),